Charter Committee: History

-With Democrats running on the Charter ticket, the first election following adoption of the council resulted in the election of six Charterites to the council.
+With Democrats running on the Charter ticket, the first election following the adoption of the council resulted in the election of six Charterites to the council.
 Democrat Ed Dixon, who had won more votes than Seasongood, and, therefore, should automatically have become mayor under the new charter, was persuaded to allow the leader of the reform movement to become the first mayor under the new charter.

 Although the Charter movement started with Republican reformers like Seasongood, the movement quickly became informally allied with the Democratic party against the Republican machine.
 Democratic candidates ran as Charterites.
 By the 1950s, Republicans fought the Charterites by plastering them with the label of socialism.
 In 1957, the Republicans overturned proportional representation.
 It is believed that this was done to prevent the election of Theodore M. Berry as the city's first black mayor.

 In 1959, Democrats broke off from the Charterite coalition.
 Splitting the progressive vote with the Democrats throughout the 1960s, the Charterites barely survived the return of Republican rule, with Charles Phelps Taft II its only elected official by 1961.
 In 1963, Berry joined Taft on the council.

 In 1969, the Charterites joined with the Democrats in a formal coalition that took control of city government in 1971.
 The coalition was led at times both by Charterites (Bobbie L. Sterne and Charles Phelps Taft II) and by Democrats (Tom Luken and Jerry Springer).
 From 1973, the two parties divided the two-year mayoral term into two one-year periods that alternated between them.

 Tom Luken's son, Charlie Luken ended the Democratic-Charterite coalition in 1985 when Arn Bortz was the only Charterite left on the council.
 In 1983 Marian Spencer was the first African American female elected to Cincinnati City Council and served as Vice Mayor and as a member of the Charter Party for one term.
 Sterne, who lost her seat in 1985, made a comeback in 1987.
-Bortz left politics in 1988 to concentrate on business, but anointed as his successor the popular professional football player Reggie Williams.
+Bortz left politics in 1988 to concentrate on business but was anointed as his successor the popular professional football player Reggie Williams.
 Williams stayed for only two years.
 When Charterite Tyrone Yates became a Democrat in preparation for running for the state legislature, Sterne found herself again the sole Charterite on the council.
 Term limits prevented Sterne from running again in 1999, so she resigned her seat in 1998 in favor of restaurateur Jim Tarbell.